DerangedSenators/derangedsenators.github.io/_posts/team/30-01-2021-Nisath-M-Nasar.md

 author: Nisath M Nasar
 ---

-Currently in second year of BSc Computer Science.
-I am skilled in various fields especially in Java and MS Excel.
-Member of the game and multiplayer development.
+Member of the game development, responsible for adding features, solving problems and building solutions.
+Also has rad painting skills!